mapattacker/datascience/docker.rst

     from Udemy's Docker for the Absolute Beginner - Hands On

-A dockerfile, is a file without extension type.
+A ``Dockerfile`` named as such, is a file without extension type.
 It contains commands to tell docker what are the steps to do to create an image.
 It consists of instructions & arguments.

 .. figure:: images/docker_build2.png